dliberat/yakubun/README.md

 Standard tests
 ==============

 Yakubun comes equipped with a few standard tests.
-Some check only the target text, others perform crosschecks between the soruce and target.
+Some check only the target text, others perform crosschecks between the source and target.
 In order to disable one of the standard tests, or to enable the time zone dates check if you wish to use it, you can pass the relevant key with a value of `false` in the `tests` object within `checkOptions`.
 Custom tests can be added via the `customTests` key in `checkOptions`.

 1. Banned words (`bannedWords`)